NPreda/GenericUI/README.md

 ### Notes

   When in Notes, it should automatically select "Act 1" for you.
+There should currently be a limit of 10 notes per Act, with older ones getting removed after this.

   >Instruction: Create 5 unique entries into each act.
 Close the application, then open it again.
 Go through each act again in Notes.